Simple but Effective Coping Skills

 Make quality time for those that matter most to you

-Follow a new recipe
+Follow a new recipe or improvise

 Make a new friend